straslerj/llm-embeddings-search-engine/evaluation/instructions.md

 Things to be aware of:

- - I had to run on Rosie for the phi2 model (but I only have 8gb of RAM)
+ - I had to run on Rosie for the phi models (but I only have 8gb of RAM)
- - When running on Rosie there was an error in calling the hugging face model for the similarity metrics
-   - I just pushed the `responses/` direcetory to remote and then ran the evaluation script locally.
-With more RAM can probably just run the Makefile locally with no problems